-During each of the years ended December 31, 2021 and 2020 the Company recognized revenue of \$0.7 million under the Amended uniQure Agreement and the Second uniQure Agreement.
-As of December 31, 2021 and 2020, deferred revenue relating to uniQure was \$3.7 million and \$4.4 million, respectively.
-There were no amounts due from uniQure under the uniQure Agreement, Amended uniQure Agreement or Second uniQure Agreement as of December 31, 2021 and 2020.
-As of December 31, 2021 and 2020, the aggregate amount of the transaction price allocated to the remaining performance obligation was \$3.7 million and \$4.4 million, respectively.
+During the years ended December 31, 2022 and 2021, the Company recognized revenue of \$3.1 million and \$0.7 million under the Amended uniQure Agreement and the Second uniQure Agreement, respectively.
+As of December 31, 2022 and 2021, deferred revenue relating to uniQure was \$0.6 million and \$3.7 million, respectively.
+During the year ended December 31, 2022, the decrease in total budgeted costs for the remaining performance obligation resulted in a \$2.2 million increase in revenue recognized related to the performance obligation partially satisfied prior to January 1, 2022.
+There were no amounts due from uniQure under the uniQure Agreement, Amended uniQure Agreement or Second uniQure Agreement as of December 31, 2022 and 2021.
+As of December 31, 2022 and 2021, the aggregate amount of the transaction price allocated to the remaining performance obligation was \$0.6 million and \$3.7 million, respectively.